mkimuci/ioling/pages/pages-root-folder/index.md

 ---
 # Welcome to the IOL

-The IOL is one of 13 International Science Olympiads for secondary school students, and has been held annually since 2003.
-Each year, teams of young linguists from around the world gather and test their minds against the world's toughest puzzles in language and linguistics.
+The International Linguistics Olympiad (IOL) is an annual international competition that brings together secondary school students and experts from various fields of linguistics.
+Since its inception in 2003, the IOL has been hosted in a different country each summer.
+The competition challenges participants to analyze the grammar, structure, culture, and history of different languages and to demonstrate their linguistic abilities through puzzles and problem-solving challenges.

-No prior knowledge of linguistics or languages is required: even the hardest problems require only your logical ability, patient work, and willingness to think around corners.
-Give some of our [past problems](/problems/by_year/) a try!
+The IOL encourages creativity and imagination and helps participants develop skills in language analysis and problem-solving.
+By promoting awareness and understanding of diverse cultures and histories, the competition plays a vital role in nurturing future linguistics experts and contributing to the development of this academic field.
+No prior knowledge of linguistics or languages is required, as even the most challenging problems only require logical ability, patient work, and a willingness to think outside the box.

-### Isle of Man 2022
+Why not give some of our [past problems](/problems/by_year/) a try and see if you have what it takes to compete in the world's toughest puzzles in language and linguistics?

+### Bansko 2023
-The 19th IOL, hosted by Isle of Man, has successfully concluded on July 29th, 2022.
-A total of 184 contestants of 43 teams representing 33 countries competed in IOL 2022.
-You can find more information <a href="https://ioling.org/results/2022">here</a>.
+The 20th Anniversary IOL, hosted by Bansko, Bulgaria, has successfully concluded on July 29th, 2023.
+A total of 205 contestants of 52 teams representing 38 countries competed in IOL 2023.
+You can find more information <a href="/results/2023">here</a>.

 <!-- <a href="/sponsorship/">